STM3256/dota_stats/README.md

 3. Run whichever analysis file you want

 ## One-time scripts (in order)
+1. Run `init.py`.
+This will call the other one time scripts to get Valve's current understanding of the game for use with other scripts (heroes, items, etc)
-1. Use get_all_current_interfaces.py to create an output json file (all_steam_interfaces.json) which shows the currently supported Interfaces from Valve in their API
+* Use get_methods.py to create an output json file which shows the currently supported Interfaces from Valve in their API
-2. Use get_all_dota_interfaces.py to create an output json file (all_dota2_interfaces.json) which shows all the currently supported *Dota2* interfaces from Valve in their API
+* Use get_dota_methods.py to create an output json file which shows all the currently supported *Dota2* interfaces from Valve in their API